ipekaksoy/DSA210_project_ipek/README.md

   <MetadataEntry key="HKWasUserEntered" value="1"/>
 ]
  ```
+In this example data it shows that on the day of October 2nd, acnes started to appear and there is an appetite change due to the menstural cycle as synptoms.

-## Limitations and Future Work of this Project
+## Possible Limitations and Future Work of this Project

 ### Limitations
 * Data depends only on an individual, which might lead to inaccuracies and bias.